webplatform/docs/guides/html_forms_basics/index.md

 ---
-title: html forms basics
+title: HTML forms basics
+readiness: 'Ready to Use'
+summary: 'This article covers the basics of creating standards compliant, best practice HTML forms.'
 tags:
   - Guides
   - HTML
-readiness: 'Ready to Use'
-summary: 'This article covers the basics of creating standards compliant, best practice HTML forms.'
 uri: 'guides/html forms basics'

 ---
-# HTML forms basics

-## Summary
+## <span>Summary</span>

 This article covers the basics of creating standards compliant, best practice HTML forms.

-## Introduction
+## <span>Introduction</span>

 Everyone has seen a form.
 Everyone has used one.
 But have you coded one?